───✱*.。:。✱*.:。✧*.。✰*.:。✧*.。:。*.。✱ ───

 - You can use

-if you donβt want a value yet.
+Noneif you don’t want a value yet.

 - You can use